-This assessment assumes that environmental sampling at Base Camp Gardez and vicinity during this period was performed at representative exposure points selected to characterize health risks at the population-level.
+This assessment assumes that environmental sampling at KAF and vicinity during this period was performed at representative exposure points selected to characterize health risks at the population-level.
 Due to the nature of environmental sampling, the data upon which this report is based may not be fully representative of all the fluctuations in environmental quality or capture unique occurrences.
-In addition, environmental sampling was only conducted at FOB Lightning during the timeframe of this assessment and may not be fully representative of the associated basecamps.
-While one might expect health risks pertaining to historic or future conditions at this site to be similar to those described in this report, the health risk assessment is limited to 1 January 2014 through 31 December 2018.
+While one might expect health risks pertaining to historic or future conditions at this site to be similar to those described in this report, the health risk assessment is limited to 01 January 2016 through 31 December 2018 spending time outside.
+Individual outdoor activities and associated routes of exposure are extremely variable and cannot be identified from or during environmental sampling.
+Individuals who sought medical treatment related to OEH exposures while deployed should have exposure/treatment noted in their medical records on a Standard Form (SF) 600 (Chronological Record of Medical Care).

-The POEMS can be useful to inform healthcare providers and others of environmental conditions experienced by individuals deployed to Base Camp Gardez and vicinity during the period of this assessment.
+The POEMS can be useful to inform healthcare providers and others of environmental conditions experienced by individuals deployed to KAF and vicinity during the period of this assessment.
 However, it does not represent an individual exposure profile.
-Individual exposures depend on many variables such as; how long, how often, where and what someone is doing while working and/or spending time outside.
-Individual outdoor activities and associated routes of exposure are extremely variable and cannot be identified from or during environmental sampling.
-Individuals who sought medical treatment related to OEH exposures while deployed should have exposure/treatment noted in their medical record on a Standard Form (SF) 600 (Chronological Record of Medical Care).
+Individual exposures depend on many variables such as; how long, how often, where and what someone is doing while working and/or